-Termination for "Good Reason" means that (1) without Ms. Spade's consent, (A) her base salary or annual bonus target is reduced, (B) her title is reduced, (C) she reports directly to someone other than the Executive Chairman or the President and CEO of the Company, (D) her responsibilities as in effect immediately after January 12, 2021 are thereafter materially diminished, (E) the Company requires that her principal office be located more than 50 miles from Manhattan or (F) the Company materially breaches it obligations to Ms. Spade under the Spade Employment Agreement; (2) she has given the Company written notice, referring specifically to the Spade Employment Agreement and the Good Reason definition, that she does not consent to such action; (3) the Company has not corrected such action within 30 days of receiving such notice; and (4) she voluntarily terminates his employment within 90 days following the happening of the action described in subsection (1) above.
+Termination for "Good Reason" means that (1) without Ms. Spade's consent, (A) her base salary or annual bonus target is reduced, (B) her title is reduced, (C) she reports directly to someone other than the Chairman of the Board, (D) her responsibilities as in effect immediately after September 9, 2022 are thereafter materially diminished, (E) the Company requires that her principal office be located more than 50 miles from Manhattan or (F) the Company materially breaches its obligations to Ms. Spade under the Spade Employment Agreement; (2) she has given the Company written notice, referring specifically to the Spade Employment Agreement and the Good Reason definition, that she does not consent to such action; (3) the Company has not corrected such action within 30 days of receiving such notice; and (4) she voluntarily terminates her employment within 90 days following the happening of the action described in subsection (1) above.